Ready to Retire

 Step 5 – Submit Your Retirement Application

-Your signed and notarized Retirement Application, and all required documents, must be received by DERP within 30 days of your last day worked.
+We must receive your signed and notarized Retirement Application, and all required documents, within 30 days of your last day worked.

 You can complete the Retirement Application securely on your MyDERP.org account.
 You will have to print the application, sign it, and have it notarized.